nishant-deshpande-db/toolbox/api_workloads_with_spark/README.md

-## Model Inference and scaling on Databricks
+## Scaling API based workloads on Databricks

-A set of notebooks to illustrate how to run model inference on the Databricks platform.
+A set of notebooks to illustrate how to run API workloads using LLM model inference on the Databricks platform.

 Notebooks in this repo: